rrnyquist/ebenezer/_Scripture/ESV/43_John.md

 Jesus said to him, Get up, take up your bed, and walk. ^0508

-And at once the man was healed, and he took up his bed and walked.
-Now that day was the Sabbath. ^0509
+And at once the man was healed, and he took up his bed and walked.Now that day was the Sabbath. ^0509

 So the Jews said to the man who had been healed, It is the Sabbath, and it is not lawful for you to take up your bed. ^0510

-But he answered them, The man who healed me, that man said to me, Take up your bed, and walk. ^0511
+But he answered them, The man who healed me, that man said to me, 'Take up your bed, and walk.' ^0511

-They asked him, Who is the man who said to you, Take up your bed and walk? ^0512
+They asked him, Who is the man who said to you, 'Take up your bed and walk'? ^0512

 Now the man who had been healed did not know who it was, for Jesus had withdrawn, as there was a crowd in the place. ^0513